-This is my bookshelf a little while back It was driving Hot Stuff crazy.
+This is my rainbow bookcase a little while back It was driving Hot Stuff crazy.
 To him it was disordered and unfathomable.
 To me it was aesthetically pleasing.
 Prettiness over practicality prevails.
 So what if it took an age to find something because I’ve forgot the spine colour.

 The actual shelves are a cheap old piece of furniture, a flatpack from Argos.
 I nearly got rid of it a few years ago until I discovered that it was a perfect fit for the alcove in our main bedroom.
 The proximity of the side walls stop an annoying wobble which was the main reason why I was going to ditch it in the first place.

 I share a house with another adult these days.
 We’ve got to live and let live.
 So, in order that I don’t annoy the tits off Hot Stuff I’ve compromised.
 The books are now arranged in order of categories, cooking, craft, travel, hippie nonsense etc and his Dan Brown collection.
 I haven’t gone the whole dewey decimal hog.
-As you can see there are still mini rainbows!
+As you can it has now become a mini rainbow bookcase!